xiaozhoudu-lab/normative-hippocampal-subfields/README.md

 ## 3. Models

-The pre-trained **GAMLSS-based normative models** for hippocampal subfield volumes are available as `.rds` files.
+The public hippocampal subfield normative references are provided as release packages rather than raw `.rds` model objects.
+Please see the following two compressed packages:

-These models can be applied to new subjects or cohorts to derive age-, sex-, and site-adjusted deviation scores (Z-scores and centiles).
+* `Hippo_Subfields_Normative_PublicRelease.zip`: public normative reference based on the original hippocampal subfield volume models.
+* `Hippo_Subfields_Normative_PublicRelease_Age4_85_ICV.zip`: public normative reference based on the age 4-85 ICV-adjusted hippocampal subfield models.

+Each package contains a dense age- and sex-specific centile grid, a curve atlas, an example input file, and an R helper script for calculating centiles and Z-scores in new data.

-> 🔹 **Note:**
+> **Note:**
-> The complete RDS model files are not included in this repository due to data-sharing policies.
+> The complete internal RDS model files are not included in this repository because they may contain fitted-model internals and subject-level information.
+The public release packages preserve practical normative scoring ability while excluding individual-level data, site labels, identifiers, and explicit sample-size fields.
-> Researchers can request access by contacting the corresponding author via email.

 ---